Puyang Zhejiang, China Travel Guide

 Effective budgeting your expenses and enjoying your trip without financial stress.
 Pujiang County features options for various travel styles, from budget-conscious to luxury.

 The official currency is the Chinese Yuan (CNY), also known as Renminbi (RMB).
 Exchange rates fluctuate; it used to be approximately 7.2 CNY to A SINGLE dollar recently.
-Exchange foreign currency at major banks (Bank of China, ICBC) or airports.
+Exchange foreign currency at large banks (Bank of China, ICBC) or airports.
 ATMs are widely available for international card withdrawals.

 Tipping is not customary in China.
 It is usually not expected in restaurants, hotels, or for taxi drivers.
 In some high-end hotels or for tour guides catering to international tourists, a modest gratuity might be accepted but remains optional.